What does it refer to?

-- Alabama.
-This state uses officially CST but there are different communities that do observe EST, like Phoenix City, Lannet, Valley and Smiths Station.
+- This state uses officially CST but there are different communities that observe EST, like Phenix City, Lannet, Valley and Smiths Station.

-- Florida.
-This state uses EST but some portions like the Florida Panhandle, which is on the Eastern part of Apalachicola River is not part of the timing.
+- This state uses EST but some portions like the Florida Panhandle, which is on the Eastern part of Apalachicola River is not part of it.

-- Kentucky.
-The eastern part of Kentucky uses EST while the western part observes CST.
+- The eastern part of Kentucky uses EST while the western part observes CST.

 - Michigan uses EST except a few areas in Upper Peninsula, which use CST.